splunk/splunk-sdk-javascript/README.md

 <b>splunk.ui.charting</b>) are also in the <b>/splunk-sdk-javascript/client</b>
 directory.

-### Install the Splunk JavaScript SDK for Node.js
+### Install the Splunk SDK for JavaScript for Node.js

-If you want to use the Splunk JavaScript SDK with your Node.js programs, install the SDK by running `npm` in *your* project's directory as follows:
+If you want to use the Splunk SDK for JavaScript with your Node.js programs, install the SDK by running `npm` in *your* project's directory as follows:

     npm install splunk-sdk

-Then, to include the Splunk JavaScript SDK, use the `require` function in your
+Then, to include the Splunk SDK for JavaScript, use the `require` function in your
 code:

     var splunkjs = require('splunk-sdk');